DanielBlanco/her-kaminari/README.md

 ## Usage

-1. Include Her::Kaminari::HeaderParser in your Her setup like this:
+First include Her::Kaminari::HeaderParser in your Her setup like this:

 ```ruby
 Her::API.setup url: 'https://api.example.com' do |c|